 “Forever improving the lives of animals in our community.”Here at TCRAS, our mission is to improve the lives of so many amazing animals!

 What is TCRAS?

-Every year, nearly 800 lost, abandoned, neglected, or homeless dogs and cats get assistance
+Every year, over 800 lost, abandoned, neglected, or homeless dogs and cats get assistance from TCRAS.

 The shelter, a limited admissions facility, gives every animal that